gregorio1212/Remote_Access_Smart_Home/README.md

 # Remote_Access_Smart_Home
-A system for remote access and control of a smart home
+A system for remote access and control of a smart home.